Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Discussion

-While our work offers important novel insights into the differential impacts of online harms experienced by men and women, it is important to acknowledge limitations in the study and outstanding research questions that were not possible to answer with this data.
-Firstly, in attempting to understand gender differences in experiences of online harms using a nationally representative sample, we compare responses given by people identifying as men or women, excluding individuals who identify as non-binary or another gender.
-The reason for taking this approach is because in a nationally representative sample of 2000 people, numbers of individuals identifying as a different gender are too small (in this sample, 17 individuals identified as either non-binary, preferred to self-describe or preferred not to say) to make meaningful statistically generalisable comparisons for this group.
-Future work could look more specifically at the experiences of individuals identifying in other ways by oversampling this group and actively engaging this sample.
-Additionally, our sample comprised only of adults, and future work would benefit from tackling similar research questions with children and teenagers, who are also at risk of gendered online harms \citep{Plan2020, livingstone2014risk}.
+Additionally, in attempting to understand gendered experiences of online harms, we statistically compare responses given by people identifying as women with those identifying as men.
+In our sample, a small number of respondents identified as non-binary or another gender (N=17 total), but the sample size was too limited to allow for robust statistical comparisons.
+Future work could look more specifically at the experiences of individuals identifying in other ways by oversampling this group and actively engaging this sample to capture distinct experiences of online harms.
+Additionally, our sample included only adults, and future work would benefit from tackling similar research questions with children and teenagers \citep{Plan2020, livingstone2014risk}.

-In our analyses, we generalise across men and women as a whole, but there are likely to be intersections with gender and other social features such as age and race.
+In our analyses, we generalise across men and women as a whole, but there are likely to be intersections with gender and other characteristic such as age and ethnicity.
 Future work should consider these intersections in greater detail, for example in examining differing experiences of older vs. younger women and men, or exploring gender differences based on ethnicity, for example extending findings from \cite{OfCom2022} which suggested Black women were least likely to think that being online has a positive effect on mental health than those from other ethnic backgrounds.